 Pick up a few jars of pickled vegetables, like pickles and olives, to add some more vinegar flavor to your bloodies.
 Some people even add extra olive brine or pickle juice to create their best Bloody Mary recipe.
 It’s all about what you love!

-I love these Bloody Mary olives, but you can have a lot of fun dressing up the classic drink with any of these pickled veggies:
+I love these Bloody Mary olives, but you can have a lot of fun dressing up the classic

 - dill pickle spears